-MA106 Medical Assisting II Lab
+MA106 Medical Assisting II Lab (4.5 Credits)

-(4.5 Credits)

-This is a laboratory course that will provide hands-on training opportunities to the students to develop advanced laboratory techniques, including the collection of routine specimens, the preparation and examination of samples for diagnostic purposes, and the recognition of normal laboratory values, and abnormal levels. emphasize the additional career strategies focused on patient services and expansion of careers in the medical community.
+This is a laboratory course that will provide hands-on training opportunities to the students to develop advanced laboratory techniques, including the collection of routine specimens, the preparation and examination of samples for diagnostic purposes, and the recognition of normal laboratory values, and abnormal levels.
 Students will also be trained in advance procedures including Universal Precautions, quality assurance, and microscope usage.
 Emphasis is place on developing skills in venipuncture, and other methods of blood collection, EKG with interpretation, and spirometry.
 Emphasis is placed on emergency preparedness and response through the study of the principles of First Aid and CPR; rhythm recognition and interpretation based on the guidelines of the American Heart Association.